Dundonald, County Down: Marching Bands

 The Symington Memorial Silver Band is a marching band Dundonald.
 They are a prominent community music group founded in 1898 by Robert Symington, a local linen merchant, as a way to provide a constructive activity for young boys and teenagers in the area.
 Initially, it was a flute band and part of a Boys' Brigade company, known as the Brigade Band.
 They march on a regular basis, including the Black Parade and The Twelfth of July.

-The Pride of Ballybeen Community Flute Band, originates in the Ballybeen estate, and also participate in unionist parades.
+The Pride of Ballybeen Community Flute Band, originates in the Ballybeen estate, and also participate in unionist parades, including the Belfast Twelfth and Battle of the Somme Memorial Parade.

+A disbanded historic marching band in Dundonald was the Ballybeen Defenders.
+It was renamed to Kingsley Kennedy in honour of a band member that was killed in an accident in the early 1970s.
+It was renamed to Kennedy-Craig Memorial after member Andy Craig was shot dead by the IRA on 8 September 1975.
+A plaque commemorating Craig was erected in Ballybeen.

+Former band Dundonald Rangers Accordion Band would changed to Dundonald Rangers Flute Band.

+The defunct Dundonald Star Flute Band was active as early as the 1900's.
+In 1904, Dundonald Star visited MP James Wood's farm in Mount Salem, situated between Dundonald and Combers in the hills on the Ballyrussell Road to perform.